reviewdog/action-tflint/README.md

 Optional.
 Whether to run `tflint --init` prior to linting (useful if you have a .tflint.hcl with some values in it).
 The default is `false`.

+### `tflint_target_dir`

+Optional.
+The target dir for the tflint command.
+This is the directory passed to tflint as opposed to working_directory which is the directory the command is executed from.
+The default is `.`.

+### `tflint_config`

+Optional.
+Config file name for tflint.
+The default is `.tflint.hcl`

 ### `flags`

 Optional.
 List of arguments to send to `tflint`.